cjsommer/cjsommer.github.io/_posts/2017-05-09-deployment-protection-database-snapshots.md

 ### So what's so cool about snapshots?
 I like snapshots for rollback protection in deployments for a couple reasons.

 * They are fast!
-Creating a snapshot of our 100 GB database takes less than a second.
-A full backup as I said earlier is a 20 minute operation.
+Creating a snapshot of our multi TB database takes a few seconds.
+Taking a FULL backup for the same database will take much longer.
 * Restoring from a snapshot is typically a very quick operation as well, depending on the delta of the original database after the snapshot was taken.
 For the purposes of a code release, this delta is typically very small and the restore from the snapshot takes less than a minute.
 * They are simple.
 The TSQL syntax for managing snapshots is really easy to understand.
 No finding back files and running RESTORE commands in the heat of battle.